andrewhickey/react-dashboard/README.md

     <li>Who, did, what, where, with result</li>
     <li>Default largish date range with client side filtering, request more records if user tries to expand the date range</li>
     <li>Different charts will require different groupings.
 Do we use the api to apply the grouping or handle it client side?</li>
+    <li>Look into idea of applying metrics to a report (things you want to measure from the data set) intelligently apply these client side or server side?</li>
     <JsonEditor cursor={this.cursors.test_tree} />
   </ul>
 </div>